Purpose of these procedures

 This situation is not formally foreseen.

-However, nothing prevents to submit such a request hoping that the INPI takes it into account.
+However, nothing prevents us from presenting such a request in the hope that the INPI will take it into account.

 Regarding the decision, it seems relatively traditional since no particular provision comes to specify it, but it must intervene within 12 months (R613-45-1 CPI).